kkYrusobad/kkYrusobad/README.md

 ### Hi there 👋

-I'm Prateek, a researcher, reader and self-proclaimed hacker who specializes in Linux ❤️🐧.
+I'm Prateek, a researcher, a reader and a self-proclaimed hacker who specializes in Linux ❤️🐧.
 I make it my mission to bridge the gap between AI and security with academia in mind.

 Want to know more about me?
 [My Website](https://unitarity.netlify.app)